turingschool/curriculum/source/projects/contact_manager.markdown

 Open the `Person` model and declare a `has_many` relationship for `email_addresses`.
 Open the `EmailAddress` model and declare a `belongs_to` relationship with `Person`.

 Now run your tests.
-They should all pass.
-Since you're green it would be a good time to *commit your changes*.
+If you have 0 failures, and several pending specs *commit your changes*.

 ### Adding Model Tests and Validations for Email Addresses